For the High Surf Advisory, large breaking waves of 8 to 10 feet in the surf zone. For the High Rip Current Risk, dangerous rip currents.

 Recommendations

 Rip currents will be life threatening.
 Inexperienced swimmers should remain out of the water due to dangerous surf conditions.
+Rip currents will be life threatening.
 If caught in a rip current, relax and float.
 Don't swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and call or wave for help.

-ESFGUM This Hydrologic Outlook is for Guam, Rota, Tinian and Saipan.
-Tropical Storm Sinlaku is slowly approaching the Marianas and is expected to strengthen, possibly crossing Guam as a category 3 typhoon.
-This is expected to produce 15 to 20 inches of rainfall between Sunday night and Wednesday for Guam and Rota, with 8 to 15 inches expected for Tinian and Saipan.
-Widespread showers, torrential rain and scattered thunderstorms are expected as Sinlaku moves through the Marianas Tuesday through Tuesday night.
-As showers are likely to persist, consistent rainfall is likely to produce flash floods and saturate the soils enough to increase the chance for mudslides over central to southern Guam.
-Residents of the Marianas need to closely monitor this developing situation as flood watches, advisories and flash flood warnings will likely be issued later.
-If living near streams and rivers, move items away from stream and river banks.
+ESFGUM This Hydrologic Outlook is for Guam, Rota, Tinian, and Saipan.
+A reinvigorated monsoon trough with a potential embedded tropical disturbance will likely develop in the area and bring periods of heavy rainfall to the Marianas starting midweek.
+Between Wednesday and Friday, early ensemble guidance suggests 4 to 6 inches with a low probability of up to 10 inches for Guam and Rota, and 3 to 5 inches with a low probability of up to 8 inches for Saipan and Tinian.
+Heavy showers will moisten soils throughout the event and increase potential for mudslides.
+Residents of the Marianas need to closely monitor this developing situation as flood watches, advisories and flash flood warnings could be issued later.
+If living near streams and rivers, prepare to move items away from stream and river banks.
 Make sure storm drains nearby are not clogged, especially If living at low-lying areas.